nautsimon/my-first-freelancing-projects/README.md

 **2018**
 --------------------
 [[A productivity Chrome app](https://chrome.google.com/webstore/detail/pesto-aioli/baalpccnhigkkjhdaacgbkfopdcpbemp)]
-<br />This was my first project in reactjs.
-A productivity chrome app that can record things to do and have hot links appear on each new page.
+<br />This was my first project in ReactJs.
+A productivity Chrome app that has an interactive to-do list, the current date, and customizable hot links that appear every time that the user opens a new tab.
+The idea was that in order to prevent myself from getting distracted, everytime that I would open a new tab I would be forced to look at my to-do list.
 I still use this today.
 <br />*Tools/Languages: Javascript (ReactJs), Chrome Developer Tools, Netlify and Photoshop.*

 [[The CC V1 and V2](https://zen-bartik-72f3de.netlify.app)]